The New Mesquite Weekly is a Famous Wolf Studio Publication - Member of the Free Press Association of Nevada

 The second half of the evenings program is a Maurice Ravel Piano Trio for piano, violin, and cello.
 It is a chamber work composed in 1914.
 Dedicated to Ravel's counterpoint teacher Andre Gedalge, the trio was first performed in Paris in January 1915, by Alfredo Casella (piano), Gabriel Willaume (violin), and Louis Feuillard (cello).
 A typical performance of the work lasts about 30 minutes.
 In composing the Trio, Ravel was aware of the compositional difficulties posed by the genre: how to reconcile the contrasting sonorities of the piano and the string instruments, and how to achieve balance between the three instrumental voices - in particular, how to make that of the cello stand out from the others, which are more easily heard.
 In tackling the former problem, Ravel adopted an orchestral approach to his writing: by making extensive use of the extreme ranges of each instrument, he created a texture of sound unusually rich for a chamber work.
 He employed coloristic effects such as trills, tremolos, harmonics, glissandos, and arpeggios, thus demanding a high level of technical proficiency from all three musicians.
 Meanwhile, to achieve clarity in texture and to secure instrumental balance, Ravel frequently spaced the violin and cello lines two octaves apart, with the right hand of the piano playing between them.
 Inspiration for the musical content of the Trio came from a wide variety of sources, from Basque dance to Malaysian poetry.
 However, Ravel did not deviate from his usual predilection for traditional musical forms.
 The Trio follows the standard format for a four-movement classical work, with the outer movements in sonata form flanking a scherzo and trio and a slow movement.
 Nevertheless, Ravel manages to introduce his own innovations within this conventional framework.
 The Trio is written in the key of A minor and consists of four movements: I. Modere (A minor - C major) II.
 Pantoum (Assez vif) (A minor - F# major - F# minor - F major - A major) III.
 Passacaille (Tres large) (F# minor) IV.
 Final (Anime) (A major)

+Joseph Maurice Ravel (7 March 1875 - 28 December 1937) was a French composer, pianist and conductor.
 He is often associated with Impressionism along with his elder contemporary Claude Debussy, although both composers rejected the term.
 In the 1920s and 1930s Ravel was internationally regarded as France's greatest living composer.
 Born to a music-loving family, Ravel attended France's premier music college, the Paris Conservatoire; he was not well regarded by its conservative establishment, whose biased treatment of him caused a scandal.
 After leaving the conservatoire, Ravel found his own way as a composer, developing a style of great clarity and incorporating elements of modernism, baroque, neoclassicism and, in his later works, jazz.
 He liked to experiment with musical form, as in his best-known work, Bolero (1928), in which repetition takes the place of development.
 Renowned for his abilities in orchestration, Ravel made some orchestral arrangements of other composers' piano music, of which his 1922 version of Mussorgsky's Pictures at an Exhibition is the best known.
 A slow and painstaking worker, Ravel composed fewer pieces than many of his contemporaries.
 Among his works to enter the repertoire are pieces for piano, chamber music, two piano concertos, ballet music, two operas and eight song cycles; he wrote no symphonies or church music.
 Many of his works exist in two versions: first, a piano score and later an orchestration.
 Some of his piano music, such as Gaspard de la nuit (1908), is exceptionally difficult to play, and his complex orchestral works such as Daphnis et Chloe (1912) require skilful balance in performance.
 Ravel was among the first composers to recognise the potential of recording to bring their music to a wider public.
 From the 1920s, despite limited technique as a pianist or conductor, he took part in recordings of several of his works; others were made under his supervision.
 Apart from a one-movement Sonata for Violin and Piano dating from 1899, unpublished in the composer's lifetime, Ravel wrote seven chamber works.
 The earliest is the String Quartet (1902-03), dedicated to Faure, and showing the influence of Debussy's quartet of ten years earlier.
 Like the Debussy, it differs from the more monumental quartets of the established French school of Franck and his followers, with more succinct melodies, fluently interchanged, in flexible tempos and varieties of instrumental colour.
 The Introduction and Allegro for harp, flute, clarinet and string quartet (1905) was composed very quickly by Ravel's standards.
 It is an ethereal piece in the vein of the Pavane pour une infante defunte.
 Ravel also worked at unusual speed on the Piano Trio (1914) to complete it before joining the French Army.
 It contains Basque, Baroque and far Eastern influences, and shows Ravel's growing technical skill, dealing with the difficulties of balancing the percussive piano with the sustained sound of the violin and cello, "blending the two disparate elements in a musical language that is unmistakably his own," in the words of the commentator Keith Anderson.
 Ravel's four chamber works composed after the First World War are the Sonata for Violin and Cello (1920-22), the "Berceuse sur le nom de Gabriel Faure" for violin and piano (1922), the chamber original of Tzigane for violin and piano (1924) and finally the Violin Sonata (1923-27).
 The two middle works are respectively an affectionate tribute to Ravel's teacher, and a virtuoso display piece for the violinist Jelly d'Aranyi.
 The Violin and Cello Sonata is a departure from the rich textures and harmonies of the pre-war Piano Trio: the composer said that it marked a turning point in his career, with thinness of texture pushed to the extreme and harmonic charm renounced in favour of pure melody.
 His last chamber work, the Violin Sonata (sometimes called the Second after the posthumous publication of his student sonata), is a frequently dissonant work.
 Ravel said that the violin and piano are "essentially incompatible" instruments, and that his Sonata reveals their incompatibility.
 Sackville-West and Shawe-Taylor consider the post-war sonatas "rather laboured and unsatisfactory", and neither work has matched the popularity of Ravel's pre-war chamber works.

 * Dvorak and Ravel information was sourced from WIKIPEDIA.